 Many Native American tribes claiming Sedona and the surrounding area as their original birthplace.
 The town has embraced that heritage and today it is an interesting blend of rugged beauty, boutique shopping, artwork, restaurants, and luxury spas.

 Sedona is known for its “vortices.”
 A vortex is an invisible whirling dervish of energy.
 People travel from all over the world for the area’s healing properties and to get a sense of renewal.
 It’s a place where unexplained things happen and where I always find some little piece of myself I never knew existed.
 I feel more at home among those red rocks than anyplace else I’ve ever been.
 Is it because of the vortexes and some magical energy?
 I’ll let you decide for yourself.
+For a deep dive into the mystical side of the vortices, check out Heart of the Vortex: An Insiders Guide to the Mystery and Magic of Sedona's Vortexes.

 Relaxing in Sedona